MichaelKim/wobsite/src/pages/blog/2017-07-27-cellular-automaton.md

 `g = [[true, true, false, true, false, true, false, true, true, false], [true, true, false, false, false, false, true, true, true, false], [true, true, false, false, false, false, false, false, false, true], [false, true, false, false, false, false, true, true, false, false]]` => 11567

+### tl;dr

+You are given a 2D grid, where each cell is either filled (`O`) or not filled (`.`).
+Consider an operation that takes in such a grid, and performs the following steps:

+- Take the top-leftmost 2x2 subgrid.
+Among those four cells, if only one of them is filled, output a filled cell.
+Otherwise, output an empty cell.
+- Shift the subgrid one cell to the right.
+This new subgrid will contain the two rightmost cells from the previous subgrid, along with two new cells to the right of them.
+If exactly one of these cells is filled, output a filled cell to the right of the previously outputted cell.
+Otherwise, output an empty cell.
+- Repeat this process for every possible 2x2 subgrid, iterating horizontally and vertically.
+This will create a new 2D grid with one fewer width and height.

+The problem is to count the number of distinct 2D grids which, when performed the operation upon, will produce the given grid.

 ### The Game of Life

 At first, this may sound familiar to [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 They're both examples of cellular automata: a model of a grid of "cells" in some number of states that evolves over discrete time steps according to a set of rules.
 Usually, these cells are in a square grid, can be in one of two states, and the next evolution depends on the states of a cell and its neighbouring cells.
-Conway's example follow these rules, with the states being "alive" or "dead", along with the specific evolution rules:
+Conway's example follow these rules, with the states being "alive" or "dead", along with the following evolution rules:

 1. Any live cell with less than two neighbouring live cells will die (from underpopulation).
 2. Any live cell with two or three neighbouring live cells will stay alive.